 If there is one seasoning you always need to have on hand, it’s salt.

 Almost every recipe, whether savory or sweet, calls for salt to bump up the flavor.
 Kosher salt has a much larger grain size than common table salt, and no additives, which can make salt taste sharp or harsh.
-You may also prefer sea salt, which sometimes has an even coarser texture; You should avoid salt that is too coarse, or you’ll be crunching chunks which is not so pleasant.
+You may also prefer sea salt, which sometimes has an even coarser texture; You should avoid salt that is too coarse, though, or you’ll be crunching on chunks which is not so pleasant.

 03 of 14

 The Onion Family

 The onion family includes garlic, leeks, onions, shallots, and scallions, and practically every savory dish includes one or more of these.
 In short, the onion family, whether cooked or raw, provides a flavor base for almost any kind of dish, no matter what the cuisine.
 With any of these items, when raw the flavor is sharper, when cooked it becomes more mellow and sweet.
 It’s hard to think of another ingredient that has a place in so many dishes and cuisines.

 At the very least buy onions and garlic.
 Even if a recipe calls for shallots or scallions or leeks, you can improvise with onions and garlic if you want to.
 If you have olive oil, salt, and a member of the onion family, you are well on your way to a flavorful weeknight meal.
 Pick a protein, sauté it up with some minced garlic or onion, and you have dinner.